Want a simple manure tea recipe? This is it!

 When it’s done steeping, take the pillowcase out of the bucket and squeeze the tea out.

 If you want to add some extra magnesium you can add Epsom salt to the manure tea before using it.

-How to Use Manure Tea
+How to Use This Manure Tea Recipe

 Dilute your manure tea until it looks like weak iced tea before watering plants.
 You don’t want to burn the roots with a mixture that’s too concentrated.
 The tea in this picture is undiluted.